 We want to ensure the district has a diverse and resilient economy, providing a range of varied job opportunities and progression for our residents.
-We want to ensure that we have a vibrant economy that supports our young people to have the very best start in life.
 We want to make sure our residents, both young and old, can thrive in the district and achieve the aspirations they have for themselves and their families.

-Key to creating prosperous communities is connectivity, both digital and physical connectivity for our urban and rural communities.
+Key to creating prosperous communities is connectivity, both digital and physical connectivity.
 We will work with partners to look at how we can better connect our places, challenging public transport providers and partners who look after our roads to do better for our district, and maximise opportunities for active travel.